humanode-network/vortex-simulator/docs/vortex-simulation-processes.md

 - Uniqueness constraint: one “Human” → one “active identity” at a time.
 - Identity statuses: verified, pending, restricted, revoked (for courts scenarios).
 - Authentication: users authenticate by signing a nonce with the **same wallet they run their Human Node with**.
-- Eligibility gating: anyone can browse, but action buttons are blocked unless the user is an **active Human Node** (verified via mainnet RPC and/or Humanode Subscan data).
+- Eligibility gating: anyone can browse, but action buttons are blocked unless the user is an **active Human Node** (verified via mainnet RPC).

 #### Account vs eligibility